 The financial costs net amounted to $168.9 million for the three-month period ended September 30, 2019, compared to $189.8 million in the same period of the previous year, which represented an increase of $19.9 million or 11.0%.
-This effect is mainly due to the valuation effect of the interest rate hedging financial instruments, which until August 31, 2019 were characterized as negotiable recognizing their effect on results.
+This effect is mainly due to the valuation effect of the interest rate hedging financial instruments, which until August 31, 2019 were characterized as trading derivatives recognizing their effect on results.